image-charts/documentation/docs/graph-viz-charts.md

 -->

-## Known limitations

-Here are some tips and known limitations in the current GraphViz charts:

-- Output image format is `svg` format, not png.
-- Animation through `chan` are not supported.
-- The `graph` attribute size should be not be used; `chs` is also not supported.
-- The maximum number of nodes is 200, and the maximum for edges is 400.
-- Anti-aliasing, transparency, and alternate fonts are not supported.
-- The `node` attributes `image` and `shapefile` are not supported, and will be silently ignored <!--result in an error--> if present.
-- The graph attributes ratio, margin, and pad are not supported, and will be ignored if present.

 ## Chart Types

 Specifies a GraphViz chart.
 You can optionally specify a GraphViz engine (default is `dot` layout engine).